gianevag/gianevag/README.md

 ## G'day 👋, I'm Giannis
 #### Full Stack developer from Athens, Greece

-Based in Athens, I am a Full Stack developer, currently serving as a senior frontend developer at Arhs Development Hellas.
-My mission is to deliver exceptional software solutions for our clients.
+Living in Athens, I work as a Full Stack developer and currently hold the position of senior frontend developer at Arhs Development Hellas.
+My goal is to provide outstanding software solutions for our clients.

-### Glad to see you here!
+### Nice to see you here! 😁

 I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in Javascript, Nodejs, MongoDB, React, Nextjs etc.